nullifedmirror/notTube/README.md

 ## About

 nTube is a YouTube client that allows you to interact with via your internet browser.
-(Unless you're on IE, your screwed')
+(Unless you're on IE, your screwed)

 nTube can view channels, handle subscriptions, view videos.